 What is a joint replacement?

-Joint replacement is a complex procedure which involves replacing damaged parts of the joint with artificial parts.
+Joint replacement is a complex procedure that involves replacing damaged parts of the joint with artificial parts.

 Who is the ideal candidate for joint replacement?